class QDesignerPropertySheetExtension

 bool

-Returns true if the property at the given index is visible in Qt Designer's property editor, otherwise false.
+Returns true if the property at the given index is visible in Qt Widgets Designer’s property editor, otherwise false.

-abstract property(index)#
+abstract property(index)

 Parameters: